birdwcp/QCS/README.md

 #  QCS:Feature Refining from Quadruplet Cross Similarity for Facial Expression Recognition
-By Chengpeng Wang, Li Chen, Lili Wang, Zhaofan Li, Xiao Yang, Xuebin Lv.
+By Chengpeng Wang, Li Chen, Lili Wang, Zhaofan Li, Xuebin Lv.

 This is a PyTorch implementation of the paper QCS:Feature Refining from Quadruplet Cross Similarity for Facial Expression Recognition, based on [POSTER++](https://github.com/Talented-Q/POSTER_V2).